 To lessen the fear of risk, clients can feel even more secured with the amount of data provided on the technology platform.
 Givewith tracks everything for the clients, and gives a bonus by creating storytelling content for clients to share their own data-driven details.

 Integrating social impact as an essential to business transactions creates an all-around incentive.
-Givewith‘s approach convinces clients social causes can be an advantage, and helps eliminate the excuses for not including social impact.
+Givewith‘s approach convinces clients that social causes can be an advantage, and helps eliminate the excuses for not including social impact.
 This priority is made clear in Givewith’s FAQ:

 “Givewith turns your company’s support for social causes into a concrete competitive advantage.”